pulse2percept/pulse2percept/doc/install.rst

 Installation
 ============

-Because pulse2percept is in active development, there are at least two versions to choose from:
+Because pulse2percept is in active development, there are at least three versions to choose from:

 -  ``stable``: Our :ref:`stable release <install-release>` can be installed